gs2io/gs2-sample-project/README.md

 ## Operating Environment

-Unity 2020.3.38f1  LTS
+Unity 2020.3.41f1  LTS

-GS2 SDK for Unity 2022.9.3
+GS2 SDK for Unity 2022.10.4
-GS2 C# SDK 2022.9.2
+GS2 C# SDK 2022.10.10

 ## Notes

-The manifest.json and packages-lock.json files included in the sample contain the
+- The manifest.json and packages-lock.json files included in the sample contain the
-In addition to the SDK for GS2, it includes a description of the packages required to run on Unity 2019.4.
+In addition to the SDK for GS2, it includes a description of the packages required to run on Unity 2020.3.
 If you open the project with a Unity version other than the above, you will get
 An error may occur and the package version may need to be changed.
-In this case, install the verified version in the package manager.
+In that case, you can install the verified version in the package manager to make it work.
-The system will be operational.

-The Japanese font for TextMeshPro has been changed to
+- The Japanese font for TextMeshPro has been changed to
  Noto Sans Japanese" (https://fonts.google.com/noto/specimen/Noto+Sans+JP)
 is used.
 Licensed under SIL Open Font License 1.1 ( http://scripts.sil.org/OFL )